Where to Stay in Glacier National Park

 Location: Between the Logan Pass Visitor Center (Top of Going to the Sun Highway) and St Mary.

 The Rising Sun Motor Inn is located on the East side of the park on the Going to the Sun Road along Saint Mary Lake.
 It was built in 1940 and is a nice central location for visiting the park.
-It is only 12 miles to the summit of the Going to the Sun Road, hiking trails, and can easily catch a boat tour of Saint Mary Lake.
+It is only 12 miles to the summit of the Going to the Sun Road, hiking trails, and you can easily catch a boat tour of Saint Mary Lake.

 Address: Going-to-the-Sun Rd, East Glacier Park Village, MT 59434